 State Authorities and Comparison to FED.
 R. CIV.
 P. Rule 53 Texas TEX.
 R. CIV.
-P. 171 Adopts pre-2003 amended version of federal rule but requires parties' consent to appointment of a neutral.
-Other modifications include that the case must be an "exceptional one" and there must be "good cause" for appointment of a neutral.
-Texas also uses neutrals in tax cases.
+P. 171 Permits a court, in exceptional cases, for good cause to appoint a "master in chancery," who shall be a citizen of this State, and not an attorney for either party to the action, nor related to either party, who shall perform all of the duties required of him by the court, and shall be under orders of the court, and have such power as the master of chancery has in a court of equity.
 Utah UTAH R. CIV.
 P. 53 Adopts pre-2003 amended version of federal rule.
 Vermont VT.
 R. CIV.
 P. 53 Adopts pre-2003 amended version of federal rule with minor modifications.
 State rule is narrower because for actions to be tried by a jury, appointment is only made when the action requires investigation of accounts or examination of vouchers.
 Virginia VA.
-S. CT.
+S. Ct.
 R. 3:23 A court decree refers a matter to a "commissioner in chancery."
 Washington WASH.
 SUPER.
 CT.
 CIV.
 R. 53.3 Adopts rule that is broader than the pre-2003 amended version of federal rule.
 State rule allows appointment for "good cause" and allows appointment of neutral to discovery matters.
 West Virginia W. VA.
 R. CIV.
 P. 53 Wisconsin WIS.
 STAT. § 805.06 (1994) Adopts pre-2003 amended version of federal rule with minor modifications, i.e. "referee" used in place of "special master."
 Wyoming WYO.
 R. CIV.
 P. 53 Adopts pre-2003 amended version of federal rule.

-Section 8

-Articles, Books, Websites, and Literature About Neutrals
+Section 8 Articles, Books, Websites, and Literature About Neutrals